 Tips for Walking Your Dog at night

 There are things we need to do to keep ourselves and our pups safe.
-Remember that reduced visibility works two ways; if we can’t see what’s around us, then we can’t be seen very well either.
+Remember that reduced visibility works two ways; if we can’t see what’s around us, we can’t be seen very well.
 There are increased risks of minor accidents on dark nights when we are more likely to be bumped into by joggers or cyclists, or the dog lead trips someone up because they couldn’t see it.
-It is more difficult to spot hazards on the ground, such as glass or potholes or uneven terrain.
+It is more difficult to spot hazards on the ground, such as glass, potholes, or uneven terrain.

-Below is our safety checklist to help you and your dog stay safe and warm whilst out o our autumn and winter walks in the dark and murky mornings and evenings
+Below is our safety checklist to help you and your dog stay safe and warm whilst out on our autumn and winter walks in the dark and murky mornings and evenings

 Nighttime Dog Walking – wear something bright.

 Flashing lights and collars – You can buy flashing light collars, leads and harnesses.
-These are available from most large pet stores and online companies such as amazon.
-They range from a couple of pounds for a small collar upwards.
+These are available from most large pet stores and online companies like Amazon.
+They range from a couple of pounds for a tiny collar upwards.

-Carry a fully charged torch with you, not only to light your way in the dark but also to assist in accurate poop scooping!
+Carry a fully charged torch to light your way in the dark and assist in accurate poop scooping!
 If you can get a torch with 2000 lumens or more, you can use this for self-defence should you be attacked.
-Flash the torch in their eyes, and they will be disoriented enough for you to get away – bright flashing lights also draw attention
+Flash the torch in their eyes, and they will be disoriented enough for you to get away – bright flashing lights also draw attention.

 Wear suitable gear for the time of year and nighttime dog walking

-As autumn can bring cold, damp, dark and miserable nights, it is important to wear the right clothes, which ideally should be bright so you can be seen.
-Dark colours are a drivers nightmare as they only see you at the last minute.
+As autumn can bring cold, damp, dark and miserable nights, it is important to wear the right clothes, which should be bright so you can be seen.
+Dark colours are a driver’s nightmare as they only see you at the last minute.

 Ideally, wear a reflective vest over your jacket and, previously mentioned, keep an old warm coat for dog walking, which you can cover the arms with reflective tape – maybe also consider a set of waterproof over trousers that you can do the same with around the ankles.